Cervical Cancer Screenings at Ballad Health

 Overview

-Cervical cancer is a serious health concern, but with regular screening, it can be detected early or even prevented altogether.
+Cervical cancer is a serious health concern, but with regular screening, it can be detected early and, in most cases, prevented altogether.

-The American Cancer Society recommends specific guidelines for individuals with a cervix so that cervical cancer can be detected early and any pre-cancer found can be removed.
-Here's what you need to know to take charge of your health.
+The American Cancer Society and other organizations, such as the American College of Obstetricians and Gynecologists recommend specific guidelines for individuals with a cervix so that cervical cancer can be detected early and any pre-cancer found can be removed.
+Here’s what you need to know to take charge of your health.

 When to start screening

-Cervical cancer testing, or screening, should start at the age of 21.
-This is first step in taking proactive measures to prevent cervical cancer.
-As with any preventive screening, there are different types of tests, and your primary care provider will help you make informed decisions about your health.
+Cervical cancer screening generally starts at the age of 21.
+As with any preventive screening, there are different types of tests, and your women’s health provider will help you make informed decisions about your health.

 Screening methods